hrachubi/test/README.md

 # Test
-I create this repo to learn how to use GIT and not destroy my projects.
+I created this repo to learn how to use GIT and not destroy my projects by misunderstood how commands work etc.